Lip Cancer

 Radiation therapy

 Additional treatments may be required after surgical removal of malignant tumors of the lip.
 Additional therapy is usually radiation therapy.
 Radiation oncologists use radiation therapy to destroy cancer cells.
 For radiation therapy to begin, the patient must first recover after lip surgery.
 In lip cancers, the main target in radiation therapy is the lip, under the chin, and neck regions.
 Radiation therapy alone is not sufficient in the treatment of lip cancers.
-However, radiation therapy is really helpful in preventing the recurrence of late-stage lip cancers.
+However, radiation therapy helps prevent the recurrence of late-stage lip cancers.

 Chemotherapy